ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en-us.md

 ![02 Display network topology 02](images/02-display-network-topology02.png){.thumbnail}

-A schema representing the network topology is available with two public IP addresses (both addresses are for NSX-T and are not usable for port redirections) connected to the **ovh-T0-gateway** and the connection to the **ovh-T1-gateway**.
+A diagram representing the network topology is available with two public IP addresses (both addresses are for NSX-T and are not usable for port redirections) connected to the **ovh-T0-gateway** and the connection to the **ovh-T1-gateway**.

 ![03 Display network topology 03](images/02-display-network-topology03.png){.thumbnail}